Fuji GS645 Review (Small Medium Format Camera)

 – a 6×4.5 Medium Format Folding Film Camera

-Are you looking for a small medium format film camera too!?
+Looking for a small medium format film camera!?

-That’s why I bought the Fuji 645 format GS645!
-Here I provide 8 points including camera details, 7 reasons to buy a GS645, sample photos, possible camera issues, the Fuji GS534W & GS645S variants + more..
+Here is why I bought the Fuji 645 format GS645.
+I provide 8 points including camera details, 7 reasons to buy a Fujifilm GS645, sample photos, possible camera issues, the Fuji GS534W & GS645S variants + more..

 New camera!
 Fuji GS645 vs Leica M